donkevlar/Bookshelf-Traveller/README.md

 A fully featured Audiobookshelf discord bot with playback and administrative functionality.
 Enjoy your travels! :)

-You'll need to create your own discord application in order to do this, this is fairly straight forward, here is a guide:
+You'll need to create your own discord application in order to do this.
+This is fairly straightforward; here is a guide:

 [Create a Discord App - Getting Started](https://discord.com/developers/docs/getting-started#step-1-creating-an-app)

-Make sure that you select all intents when setting up your bot and that you have created a url to add it to your desired discord server.
+Make sure that you select all intents when setting up your bot and that you have created a URL to add it to your desired discord server.

 **If you provide the `CLIENT_ID` environment variable, an invite link will be generated when the bot starts up for you. :)**

-Note: To find the CLIENT_ID value go to the discord developer portal, click on OAUTH2, under client information you'll see the client id.
+Note: To find the CLIENT_ID value, go to the discord developer portal, click on OAUTH2, and under client information you'll see the client id.

-**Ownership by default will allow only you to control the bot, to disable this, use the env variable `OWNER_ONLY`.**
+**Ownership by default will allow only you to control the bot.
+To disable this, use the env variable `OWNER_ONLY`.**

 **When using commands that use images, i.e. `/media_progress` or `/recent_sessions`, the server must use an `HTTPS` connection due to a requirement from discord's API.
 If not, no image will be generated.**

-**Important note regarding `HTTPS` connections.
-I've experienced a lot of issues when streaming audio from my server to discord using a https connection as the source.
-I have yet to confirm if this is a double NAT issue, a reverse proxy issue or otherwise.
-I suggest you utilize a direct connection to your server i.e. `http://127.0.0.1:13378` if you intend to listen to an audiobook for more than 15 minutes at a time.
+**Important note regarding `HTTPS` connections: I've experienced a lot of issues when streaming audio from my server to discord using an https connection as the source.
+I have yet to confirm if this is a double NAT issue, a reverse proxy issue, or otherwise.
+I suggest you utilize a direct connection to your server, i.e. `http://127.0.0.1:13378`, if you intend to listen to an audiobook for more than 15 minutes at a time.
 As a workaround for including images, I've added the `OPT_IMAGE_URL` env variable.
-If this is utilized (With an https connection) the bot will use this link for all images instead of the initial server url.**
+If this is utilized (with an https connection), the bot will use this link for all images instead of the initial server URL.**

 ### Troubleshooting
 **Before reporting an issue, please make sure that you enable `DEBUG_MODE=true`.
 You can use this when reporting an issue as it will describe all backend services and any script-related problems.**